Moroccan Spices: The Soul of Moroccan Cuisine

 nafaa

-Anise is a spice that adds a distinct licorice-like flavor to Moroccan sweets and baked goods.
-It’s used in its whole-seed form, often paired with cinnamon or sesame seeds in pastries.
+Anise imparts a distinct licorice-like flavor.
+It's primarily used in Moroccan sweets and baked goods.
+In pastries, it's often combined with cinnamon or sesame seeds.

 How It's Used

-Anise seeds are commonly found in Moroccan cookies like Fekkas and are used in traditional Moroccan breads.
-Anise is also a key ingredient in Chebakia, a sweet sesame cookie made during Ramadan.
+Anise seeds are commonly found in Moroccan cookies like Fekkas and are integral to Chebakia, a sweet sesame cookie made during Ramadan.

 Health Benefits

-Anise is known for its digestive benefits and is often used to alleviate symptoms of bloating and gas.
-It’s also rich in iron, which is essential for maintaining healthy blood cells.
+Anise is known for its digestive benefits, helping to alleviate bloating and gas.
+It’s also a good source of iron, which is essential for healthy blood cells.

 10. Fenugreek (Helba)